 For example, you can create a really tight reverb sound to mimic a double-tracked guitar or a small space with all three pedals.
 The reverb and the echo pedal do it naturally.
 However, by vastly lowering the ‘time’ control of a delay pedal, and limiting the feedback to a single repeat, you can essentially achieve a similar effect.

 Likewise, for example, an echo pedal does a reasonable job at being a delay pedal by virtue of the fact they share a few key characteristics.

 There are however examples where the similarities end.
-While we’ve established that echo pedals can imitate delay pedals, they are limited by typically lower repeat rates and tonal artifacts.
-A digital delay, like the Boss DD-500 could hypothetically repeat the same note ad infinitum, with crystal clarity, if you wanted it to.
+While we’ve established that echo pedals can imitate delay pedals, they are limited by typically lower repeat rates and tonal artefacts.
+A digital delay, like the BOSS DD-500 could hypothetically repeat the same note ad infinitum, with crystal clarity, if you wanted it to.

 Likewise, while a reverb pedal could produce a passable echo sound, it’s again limited by some of its inherent characteristics.
 You’ll get the effect of space but without anywhere near as much control as a dedicated pedal.